dlwicksell/nodem/README.md

 You may have to add the /usr/local/lib/ directory to /etc/ld.so.conf or create an /etc/ld.so.conf.d/libc.conf file and add it there, and then run ldconfig as root.
-Instead, you can avoid having to copy or link to the library in a directory searched by the linker, by setting the environment variable, LD_LIBRARY_PATH, to point to it, as the linker will search there first.
+If you go this route, you should consider giving the library a real linker name and soname link, based on its version.
+Instead, you can avoid having to copy or link to the library by setting the environment variable, LD_LIBRARY_PATH, to point to it, as the loader will search there first.
+It is usually advisable not to export LD_LIBRARY_PATH into your environment, so you might want to define it right before calling node.
+E.g.

+    $ LD_LIBRARY_PATH=${gtm_dist} node
+    or
+    $ LD_LIBRARY_PATH=${gtm_dist} node test

+As you can see though, that is more of a pain.
+If you happen to have installed GT.M where I have, in /opt/lsb-gtm/6.0-001_x8664/, then you don't have to do anything.
+There is an embedded rpath in the pre-built modules, so the loader will also check in that directory.

 In addition you will need to set a few environment variables in order for GT.M to find the call-in table and the MUMPS routine that it maps to.
 The Nodem package supplies a sample environment file, called environ.
-It sets LD_LIBRARY_PATH to $gtm_dist by default, which may not be wanted.
+It has a commented out command to set LD_LIBRARY_PATH to $gtm_dist, which you will need to uncomment if you need it.
 It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile script.
 E.g.

     $ cd ~/nodem/resources
     $ source environ